pinglamb/math/vector-calculus/orthogonal-curvilinear-coordinates.md

   \end{align*}
   $$
 >
-> The scale factors and unit vectors can be derived from the above which satisfies
+> The scale factors and unit vectors can be derived from the above.
+> Cylindrical polars are a right-handed orthogonal curvilinear coorindate system since it satisfies
 > $\mathbf{e}\_i \cdot \mathbf{e}\_j = \delta\_{ij}$ and $\varepsilon\_{ijk} \mathbf{e}\_i = \mathbf{e}\_j \times \mathbf{e}\_k$.

 > *Proposition.*{: .prop}